wallowadigitalexhibits/graphletjs/README.md

-# graphletjs
+# GraphletJS
-A JavaScript library for managing an extensible property graph database
+GraphletJS is a JavaScript library for managing an extensible property graph database.